Voluntary Liquidation – Frequently Asked Questions

 - SARS’s shy son – this person does not submit a tax form and neither does he pay taxes.

-- SARS’s criminal son – this is a tax payer who fraudulently submits forms with wrong information.
+- SARS’s criminal son – this is a taxpayer who fraudulently submits forms with wrong information.
 This is normally done to show a lower amount payable so as to put the company / close corporation in a position.
 My advice is to never submit fraudulent figures.
-There has been many cases in the press where people who have does this were made an example.
+There have been many cases in the press where people who have does this were made an example.
 You can receive up to fifteen years jail sentence for submitting false information.
-It is better to rather not submit forms or to submit forms without payment than to submit forms with fraudulent figures / information.
+It is better to rather not submit forms or to submit forms without payment than to submit forms with fraudulent figures/information.

 SARS is a preferent creditor in your insolvent estate and SARS ranks in order of preference after the secured creditors and employees who might have claims against your insolvent estate.